-Install any leveling shims used under the pump casing mounting feet and secure the casing to the base with the previously removed hardware.
+Install any leveling shims used under the pump casing mounting feet and secure the casing to the base (28) with the hardware (45, 46 and 47).
 Be sure the pump is secured to the base and engine.

 Install the suction and discharge lines and open all valves.
 Make certain that all piping connections are tight, properly supported and secure.